 Good design comes from knowing when to do something daring and when to practice restraint.
 If a design element doesn't solve a problem, signal meaning, or serve a purpose, it's likely superfluous.

-After serving as a clinical research coordinator across multiple projects at all three main campuses of the University of California, San Francisco, I joined the EngageUC team piloting a new simplified consent form for biobanking throughout the university system statewide.
-Aware of my design work on the U-Find-Out and Vaccination Is Prevention studies, EngageUC's study team asked if I could create something that would help our project stand out in presentations, as other EngageUC sites across the UC system had done.
+After serving as a clinical research coordinator across multiple projects at numerous satellite sites and all three main campuses of the University of California, San Francisco, I joined the EngageUC team piloting a new simplified consent form for biobanking to replace the longer form then-in-use throughout the university system statewide.
+I was a research assistant.
+However, aware of my design work on the U-Find-Out and Vaccination Is Prevention studies, EngageUC's study team asked if I could create something that would help our project stand out in presentations, as other EngageUC sites across the UC system had done.

 The taped UI containers on this page?
 A gentle nod to the community engagement workshop that enabled this paper.